dukeboard/kevoree-modeling-framework/README.md

 ### Using a sample project

-If you don't have an existing project, perhaps the best simpliest way is to use a sample project.
-You can download one by clicking on the button.
+If you don't have an existing project you can download one by clicking on the button.

 > [Download sample project >](https://github.com/dukeboard/kevoree-modeling-framework/tree/master/metamodel/tinycloud
 )

 ### Compile models

-When your Maven project is ready, juste type into a terminal the following command.
+When your Maven project is ready, just open a terminak, cd into the folder containing the pom file and type in the following command.

 ```
 mvn clean install
 ```

-After compilation, the target directly will contains a JAR or a JS files which contains all needed file to use your generated API at runtime.
+After compilation, the target folder contains a JAR or a JS file of the modeling API.
+The next step is to include the .js file into a web page (or NodeJS) or add the project as a dependency of your application to start Modeling@Runtime using the concepts you defined in the MetaModel.